telerik/kendo-ui-core/docs/controls/diagrams-and-maps/diagram/overview.md

     }).data("kendoDiagram");
     diagram.layout();

-which produces a tree diagram with the default rectangular shapes:

-Alternatively, you can define the data binding through the setDataSource method;
+This produces a tree diagram with default rectangular shapes.
+Alternatively, you can also define the data binding through the `setDataSource` method.

+###### Example

     diagram.options.template = "#= item.name #";
     diagram.setDataSource([{"name": ... }]);

-If you need more flexibility you can fully control where and how data is displayed by defining a visualTemplate option rather than the template option.
-This entails the creation of a function which returns a visual, usually a Group element containing other visuals bound to your data.
-For instance, the following snippet reproduces the same diagram but with ellipses rather than the previous rectangular shapes:
+If you need more flexibility, you are fully able to control where and how data is displayed by defining the `visualTemplate` option rather than the `template` option.
+This entails the creation of a function, which returns a visual, usually a Group, element containing other visuals bound to your data.

+The example below demonstrates how to reproduce the same diagram with ellipses rather than with the previous rectangular shapes.

+###### Example

     var visualTemplate = function(options) {
       var dataviz = kendo.dataviz,